pulibrary/bibdata/docs/indexing.md

 Go to the solr admin UI (see above).

-- Select the `catalog-alma-rebuild` collection from the dropdown
+- Select the `catalog-alma-production-rebuild` collection from the dropdown
 - Select the `documents` menu item
 - Select 'xml' from the 'Document Type' dropdown
 - Enter `<delete><query>*:*</query></delete>` in the 'Document(s)' form box